 Getting a Grip on your Housing Costs

 Here’s the thing about housing costs – everyone needs a shelter over their head.
 But what happens when we lose our jobs, encounter a medical emergency, or other financial setback?
-The average American personal savings rate has dipped back down to the 3% range.
+The average American personal savings rate has been in the 5-7% range in recent years (recently as low as 2.5%).
 What do you think happens when 50% or 100% of someone’s income disappears?
 Complete personal finance destruction.

 Unlike with food, transportation, utilities, entertainment, travel, clothing, and just about every other spending category – housing costs are pretty inflexible once you are locked in to a contract.
 If you can’t afford to meet your monthly rent or mortgage, you have to heavily draw down on your savings or you lose your place.

-Outside of having a much higher personal savings rate than 3%, what can you do to prevent this scenario from happening?
+Outside of having a much higher personal savings rate, what can you do to prevent this scenario from happening?